Myriad-ccc/CSharp/Projects/Dupeless Files/Readme.md

-# Random program that checks if file names coincide
+# Random program that creates text files and indexes them if a duplicate is found